Manalibandivadekar/Smart-Parking-System-Using-IOT-and-Android-Application/README.md

-# Smart Car Parking With Mobile Application
+# Smart Parking System Using IOT and Android Application